yuanjua/PaperStructure/README.md

 # PaperStructure

-Extract formulas and content from academic papers and save as markdown.
+Extract formulas and content from academic papers and save as markdown. **Note** -- The tool is good for formula heavy documents.
+Low accuracy might be observed in vertical table recognition tasks.

 ## Features